andresrodriguez55/employeeManagementSystemReactMuiDotNetJwtAuth/README.md

 <a href="https://github.com/andresrodriguez55/employeeManagementSystemReactMuiDotNetJwtAuth" target="_blank">Repo link</a>

-<b>Warning: You can test the project by clicking <a href="https://andresrodriguez55.github.io/employeeManagementSystemReactMuiDotNetJwtAuth/" target="_blank">here</a> using the username and password "demo".
-You will not have the right to delete, add or manipulate any data.</b>

 ## Contents
 - Database Design
 - Backend With .NET
 - Frontend With React
 - Screenshots
-- Host

 ## Database Design